tech-Ice/tech-Ice/README.md

 - 👋 Hi, I’m @tech-Ice
-- 👀 I’m interested in blockchain technology and telemedicine
+- 👀 I’m interested in applying tech in medicine: Empirically-driven healthcare, predictive medical equipment, and using tech for healthier lifestyles
-- 🌱 I’m currently learning how to create a bot to automatically pick tasks on freelancing platforms
+- I am currently learning data analysis applications in the medical field with aim of improving patient outcomes
-- 💞️ I’m looking to collaborate on innovating smart telemedicine devices
+- 💞️ I’m looking to collaborate on driving innovative solutions to our healthcare challenges
-- 📫 How to reach me email: kisiopatrick@outlook.com, Twitter: @genmind3
+- 📫 How to reach me email: kisiopatrick@outlook.com, Twitter: @genmindlabs

 <!---
 tech-Ice/tech-Ice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.